zarinabanu89/keesschollaar/Getting-Started.md

 - **Complexity**

    There is no 1 simple cost api that works for everyone.
-There are thinks like rate cards, the old and the new api, etc. In the build pipeline all this logic is implemented and the output is a simple format which is the same for everyone.
+There are things like rate cards, the old and the new api, etc. In the build pipeline all this logic is implemented and the output is a simple format which is the same for everyone.

 - **Storage**